 4 mins on Low heat: The yolk hardly flows out when cut, but it is still runny.

-3 mins on Medium heat: The yolk flows out a little when cut.
+3 mins on Medium heat: The yolk flows out slightly when cut.

 4 mins on Medium heat: The yolk doesn’t flow out when cut and is almost completely cooked.

-Eggs available in Japan are safe enough to be eaten raw, so fried eggs are often prepared in a semi-cooked state.
-Depending on the sanitary conditions of the eggs available in your neighborhood, cook them as hard as you like, being careful to avoid the risk of food poisoning.
+Eggs available in Japan are safe enough to be consumed raw, so fried eggs are often prepared in a semi-cooked state.
+Depending on your preference or the safety of eggs available in your area, cook them until they reach your desired level of doneness, being careful to avoid the risk of food poisoning.

-In Japan, fried eggs are often seasoned with a variety of condiments.
-Personally, I prefer salt and pepper, but some people like to use soy sauce, Japanese Worcestershire sauce, tonkatsu sauce, ketchup, or shichimi (a Japanese spice mixture containing seven ingredients).
+In Japan, fried eggs are seasoned with a variety of condiments.
+Personally, I prefer salt and pepper, but some people like to add soy sauce, Japanese Worcestershire sauce, tonkatsu sauce, ketchup, or shichimi (Japanese seven-spice chili pepper).

-If you are interested in making a more Japanese-style fried egg, try a small amount of soy sauce over the fried egg on the plate instead of seasoning with salt and pepper.
+If you are interested in making Japanese-flavored fried eggs, try adding a small amount of soy sauce to them.

 Ingredients